our 2010 bwca adventure

 On our way back to camp, Christine and I spotted a muskrat, out gathering reeds.
 We had fun watching him for several minutes!

-George, Emm, and Dad decided to go out in the canoe to fish for awhile.
+When we got back, the kids were STILL fishing: George, Emm, and Dad decided to go out in the canoe to fish for awhile.
 Emm caught the biggest fish of the trip then, a 16-inch Northern Pike:

 Later on, we had supper.
 On the rocks.